 Using the NFC tag

-If you're lucky enough to own one of the latest phones with NFC (Near Field Communication) technology, it's even easier to get live bus information.
+If your phone includes NFC (Near Field Communication) technology, it's even easier to get live bus information.
 Simply make sure the NFC feature is enabled on your phone, then place it over the blue NFC icon.
 Your phone should detect the presence of the NFC tag (some phones make an audible 'beep') and then offer to open a web link to the real-time information.

 NFC technology is included in many current mobile devices.
 If you're not sure whether your phone is NFC-capable, check your user manual or the manufacturer's website.
 If you're planning to upgrade to an NFC phone, the NFCWorld website has a comprehensive list of current and upcoming NFC-enabled phones.